 Availability status last reviewed:

-Missouri's 6,177,957 residents are in a legal-uncertainty state for sweepstakes casino availability.
-Missouri has no state-level restrictions on the sweepstakes model.
-Some operators may still accept Missouri players, but the current listing should be treated as conditional rather than settled availability.
-Nearby available states include Iowa, Illinois, Kentucky.
-Players must be 21+ to register where permitted.
+Missouri has unsettled state law for sweepstakes casinos.
+Missouri has no ban on the sweepstakes model.
+Some operators still take Missouri players.
+The listing can change.
+Nearby states with access include Iowa, Illinois, Kentucky.
+Players must be 21+ to play where allowed.

-Legal uncertainty applies to sweepstakes casino availability in Missouri.
-This guide separates the current public label from the operator list so readers can understand why some brands may still accept players even though the state record remains unsettled in 2026.
+Legal uncertainty applies to sweepstakes casino access in Missouri.
+This guide separates the public label from the operator list.
+Readers can see why some brands may still take players even though the state record stays unsettled in 2026.

 Primary legal materials come first, operator availability evidence comes second, and any editorial conclusion is separated from the verified facts we could support at the last check.